 Once you install the the free version of Namaste!
 LMS, you can convert your WordPress install into a functional educational website.
 The eLearning features include creating lessons and assignments, student enrollment, managing courses and students, setting prerequisites for lessons and more.

 Enhance the plugin’s function with the free membership plugin Konnichiwa!
 Generate detailed reports on students’ onsite activity.
-When activated, a dashboard widget reveals a specified number of days’ activity on the page.
+When activated, a dashboard widget will reveal a specified number of days activity on the page.
 PayPal and Stripe integrations help to collect payment for the courses.

 The premium version makes it easy to monetize the website – add a shopping cart to specified courses, create and manage discount coupons and manage protected files.
 Not only that, you can grant access to some users as class managers and award badges for course completion or for earning points.